A lot or a little?

 - Subjects: Language & Reading: using supporting evidence

-Science: animals, ecosystems, geology, rocks and minerals
+Science: animals, ecosystems and the environment, geology, rocks and minerals

 Social Studies: cultural understanding, exploration, geography